arunrajan2023/transport2conductance/README.md

 Image file: `2d-diff-g.jpg`

 ## More information
-The 2D differential conductance plots can be found, as described in our paper: https://pubs.acs.org/doi/full/10.1021/nn4062148 (A. C. Rajan et al. ACS nano 2014).
+The 2D differential conductance spectra calculated using this code can be found in our paper: https://pubs.acs.org/doi/full/10.1021/nn4062148 (A. C. Rajan et al. ACS nano 2014).

 ## License
 &copy; Arun Rajan